Alexander Young (musician): Career

 When his family emigrated to Sydney, Young was in a band called the Bobby Patrick Big Six and spent some time in Germany.
 Later, in 1967, Young formed and played bass in the London-based band Grapefruit, initially called "the Grapefruit", with three former members of Tony Rivers and the Castaways, John Perry, Geoff Swettenham, and Pete Swettenham.

 Young was signed as songwriter with Apple Music Publishing Ltd. by Terry Doran, managing director of Apple Publishing, friend of the Beatles, and later manager of Grapefruit, during the summer of 1967.
-The songwriting contract was based on the strength of the song "Lullaby for a Lazy Day", which John Lennon liked.
+The song writing contract was based on the strength of the song "Lullaby for a Lazy Day", which John Lennon liked.
 A tape with this song was found in his personal belongings.

 Grapefruit received some support from the Beatles and released two albums and several singles during 1968 and 1969.
 The group was launched by the Beatles with a press conference on 17 January 1968, their first single being "Dear Delilah".
-It went to number 21 in the UK singles chart in February 1968.
+It went to number 21 in the UK Singles Chart in February 1968.
 Paul McCartney directed a promo film (never released) for the single "Elevator".
 McCartney, John Lennon and George Harrison attended and helped in their recording sessions for the singles, as Grapefruit did not have a producer at the time.
 However, the group broke up in late 1969; only Young and Perry remained in the music business, each as a session musician.

 A song written by Alexander Young, "I'm a Rebel", was recorded in September 1976 by his brothers' band AC/DC, but was never released.
 Young sang lead vocals on the track, with regular AC/DC vocalist Bon Scott on backing vocals.
 The song was later given to the German group Accept.

 In 1971, he released another single, "Sha-Sha"/"Universal Party", under the name Grapefruit with George Young and Harry Vanda.

-Alex wrote a song under the name "M James" (his wife's name) called "California" which was recorded by his brother George Young's band "Flash and the Pan" on their debut self-titled album in 1978.
+Alex wrote a song under the name "Monika James" (his wife's name) called "California", which was recorded by his brother George Young's band Flash and the Pan on their debut self-titled album in 1978.

 From 1995 until August 1997, Young worked as a music manager with "Proud and Loud Management", based in Hamburg.
-He died of lung cancer in Hamburg-Sasel on 4 August 1997.
+Young died of lung cancer in Hamburg-Sasel on 4 August, 1997.